RivanHeir/Stat316-Final-Project/README.md

 ## Author Contributions

-This report was written with Donovan Roddy, a classmate and friend.
-We were both deeply involved in every part of the assignment, but I took the lead on cleaning the data, and Donovan did a little bit more of the initial modelling.
+Donovan and I were both deeply involved in every part of the assignment, but I took the lead on cleaning the data, and Donovan did a little bit more of the initial modelling.
 I modelled and wrote up most of Section 3.1 (Sex frequency), while Donovan did Section 3.2 (Number of sexual partners).

 There was minimal use of generative AI in the modelling and code-writing parts of this assingment, but no AI was used for the writing of the report.